zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 ## Ready

 And... that's it!
-Now anybody wanting to get started hacking on our code only needs to clone the repo, 'cd' into the directory and run 'docker-compose up'.
+Now anybody wanting to get started hacking on our code only needs to clone the repo, `cd` into the directory and run `docker-compose up`.
 They might need to go get a coffee depending on internet speed but hey, time spent enjoying a coffee is time not wasted fighting with dependencies.